How to get more calcium into your diet to avoid a calcium deficiency that could have many negative effects on your body is really not that hard.

 Monterey Jack Cheese - approx. 423 mg. of calcium per 2 oz. serving.

-Dairy products are one of the richest sources of calcium and lactose increases calcium absorption.
+Dairy products will be one of the richest sources of calcium and by the way lactose increases calcium absorption.
 However, all dairy is not created equal!

-When you absorb calcium, there is no guarantee that calcium will end up in your bones or in your teeth.
+When you absorb calcium, there is no guarantee that calcium ends up in your bones or in your teeth.

-Raw dairy from animals raised on lush green pastures usually contain important nutrients and fat-soluble vitamins such as A, D, and K2.
+Raw dairy from animals raised on lush green pastures will contain bio-available nutrients and fat-soluble vitamins such as A, D, and K2.

 These vitamins are usually abundant in the Spring and Fall.
 Probably a better time for animals to have their babies as well.